erisdev/erisdev.github.io/index.md

 ---
 you're standing in my workshop. and by workshop i mean a derelict interplanetary transport that's been roughly divided into living & working areas. the space is claustrophilic. packed, but not cramped.

-there's a [big critter][eris] standing by the airlock.. hey, that's me!
+there's a [big critter][riley] standing by the airlock.. hey, that's me!

 the walls are covered floor to ceiling with [drawings][], blueprints and [a bigass tool rack][tool rack].